noblesaleka/cassandra/README.md

 code snippets used, it was a really awesome resource to roll up my sleeves and learn on the website.
 I would also like to credit the Code Institue, which provided the basis of the logic and design via Boutique Ado.
-I would also like to credit the Django Tutorial // Build a Video Subscription Website - JustDjango, which provided a lot of guidance to implement the membership portion of the site.
+I would also like to credit the Django Tutorial // Build a Video Subscription Website - JustDjango, which provided a lot of guidance to implement the membership portion of the site. <a href="https://www.youtube.com/watch?v=Mw__Pw1iGgA">Part 1</a>, <a href="https://www.youtube.com/watch?v=Bq5lR5WQNOw">Part 2</a> , and <a href="https://www.youtube.com/watch?v=tkQafmnBKqk&t=286s">Part 3</a>.
 ### Content
 - The text for all the paragraphs was inspired by:
 - https://www.chapters.indigo.ca/en-ca/